 Your trip from Al Ain to Jebel Hafit and down to the Green Mubazzarah will be a full-day affair.

-What is the Best Time To Go Jabel Hafit
+What is the Best Time to go to Jabel Hafit?

 The best time of the year is October to March.
-These are the cooler months, and if you choose December, January, or February, you must be ready to be in a crowd as it becomes crowded with teeming cyclists, motorbikes, mountain walkers, and tourists from all over the world.
+These are the cooler months, and if you choose December, January, or February, you must be ready to be in a crowd as it becomes crowded with teeming cyclists, motorbikes, mountain walkers, and tourists worldwide.
 It would help if you planned to avoid disappointments.
-In peak season there could be traffic jams also, especially while going up.
+Traffic jams could also occur in peak season, especially during the rise.

-April to July, off-peak months, would have lesser traffic but could become hot.
-It would be advisable to carry plenty of sun lotion, hats that protect you from the direct hit of sun rays, and plenty of water to keep up your hydration level.
+April to July, off-peak months, have less traffic but can become hot.
+It is advisable to carry plenty of sun lotion, hats that protect you from the direct hit of sun rays, and plenty of water to keep up your hydration level.

 Dining, staying, and Activities

 There are plenty of dining options for every nationality.
-Dining may cost you anything between Aed 30 to Aed 300 per person, depending upon where you go to eat.
+Depending on where you go to eat, dining may cost between AED 30 and AED 300 per person.
 Hotel Mercure may be a good option.
-The lunch and dinner would be mostly continental, Arabic, Arabic, and Italian.
+Lunch and dinner are mostly continental, Arabic, and Italian.
 The Le Belvedere serves Italian food with an Emirate twist.
 You can cool off with Orient Café’s various coolants, especially in summer.

 Top Five Activities to do

-• Visit Al Jimi Fort as well as Sheikh Zayed Palace Museum
+- Visit Al Jimi Fort as well as the Sheikh Zayed Palace Museum.

-• Visit the iconic Al Ain Zoo, feed Giraffes, and enjoy the buggy ride to watch the most different animals in the whole the Middle East
+- Visit the iconic Al Ain Zoo, feed Giraffes, and enjoy a buggy ride to see the most different animals in the Middle East.

-We could make this a more exhaustive Top 10, but we know you need to get back to it.
-Hence we chose the best of the five actions.
+We could make this a more exhaustive Top 10, but we know you need to return to it.
+Hence, we chose the best of the five actions.
 There is a balance between what kids would enjoy and something for you.

-We recommend you enjoy the garden city, its fresh air, its almost traffic-free roads, and the efforts that the municipality is making to live up to the vision of Sheikh Zayed Al Nahyan, the late ruler of Abu Dhabi was a great environmentalist.
+We recommend that you enjoy the garden city, its fresh air, its almost traffic-free roads, and the efforts that the municipality is making to live up to the vision of Sheikh Zayed Al Nahyan, the late ruler of Abu Dhabi and a great environmentalist.